This is how strength training helps you run faster.

 Strength and Endurance: A Winning Combination

-This research emphasizes that strength training is not just an add-on for runners but a critical component of a balanced training program.
+This research emphasizes that strength training is not just an add-on for runners but a critical component of a balanced hybrid training program.
 Incorporating exercises like squats, deadlifts, and plyometric drills into your routine can lead to measurable improvements in running economy, power, endurance, and injury prevention.
 By embracing a hybrid approach, you can unlock new levels of performance and resilience, proving that strength and endurance go hand in hand.

 Comments